live-miracles/live-miracles.github.io/stable/gallery/README.md

 - Audio VU meter, which shows audio levels on the right side.
 - Sets lowest quality for all playing YouTube videos.
+- You can monitor multiple Zooms using the Screen Share.
 - And others!